DesignisOrion/Spell-Check-App/README.md

 ### What I learned:

 In this project I was able to work with the pyspellchecker.
 This app allows us to do spell checking of certain words we may feel "ify" about lol.
-The program was pretty straight forward and the documentation is great.
-The goal is to have the Enjoy!!!
+The program is pretty straight forward with documentation so it wasn't to hard to learn.
+The goal is to have the program implemented into the Forde Text Editor.
+Enjoy!